anushaporeddy030697/student_internship_management/README.md

  --> I have added the global search functionality in the student page.
  --> Added the 5 search filters to filter based on the combination.

+ 3/17/2023

+ --> Done with the feedback page in the home page

 </a></p>